 It includes the field name, which is not part of the search query, for later reference of the belief.

 flexmeasures.data.schemas.locations

-''' class flexmeasures.data.schemas.locations.LatitudeField(args, kwargs) Field that deserializes to a latitude float with max 7 decimal places. init(args, kwargs)
+class flexmeasures.data.schemas.locations.LatitudeField(args, kwargs) Field that deserializes to a latitude float with max 7 decimal places.

-class flexmeasures.data.schemas.locations.LatitudeLongitudeValidator(, error: str | None = None) Validator which succeeds if the value passed has at most 7 decimal places. '''
+class flexmeasures.data.schemas.locations.LatitudeLongitudeValidator(, error: str | None = init(, error: str | None = None)